recontentapp/recontentapp/README.md

 ## Contributing

-To learn more about the technical stack used & how to contribute to Recontent.app, check out the [`CONTRIBUTING.md`](https://github.com/recontentapp/recontentapp/blob/master/CONTRIBUTING.md) file.
+You just discovered an issue, want to improve an existing feature or add a new one?
+To learn more about the technical stack used & how to contribute to Recontent.app, check out the [`CONTRIBUTING.md`](https://github.com/recontentapp/recontentapp/blob/master/CONTRIBUTING.md) guide.

 ## License